-Under Measure B approved by the voters of Alameda County in 2000, the City of Fremont (City) receives a portion of the proceeds of an additional one-half cent sales tax to be used for transportation-related expenditures.
+Under Measure B approved by the voters of Alameda County in 2000, the City of Fremont (City) receives a one-half percent sales tax until 2022 for transportation-related expenditures.
 This measure was adopted with the intention that the funds generated by the additional sales tax will not fund expenditures previously paid for by property taxes but, rather, would be used for additional projects and programs.
+In November 2014, the voters of the Alameda County approved Measure BB for an additional one-half percent sales tax and also extended the Measure B one-half percent sales tax to 2045.
+This resulted in a total of one percent sales tax in Alameda County dedicated to transportation expenditures.